Skip to content

 While you can never put a price on a human life, a drowning incident carries staggering financial and reputational costs.
 The immediate response alone can cost tens of thousands of dollars per hour.
 Beyond that, a single incident can lead to legal battles, increased insurance premiums, and negative publicity that can damage your community’s trust for years to come.
 This can result in decreased attendance and revenue that far exceeds the cost of a detection system.
 Investing in prevention is not just the responsible choice; it's a sound financial decision that protects your facility from catastrophic liability.

-Your Return on Investment: Safety and Reduced Liability
+Your Return on Investment: Safer Swimmers, Lower Risk

 Ultimately, the return on your investment is measured in safety, confidence, and peace of mind.
 The WAVE GUARDian system is designed to provide an immediate and tangible return by enhancing your team's capabilities.
 When a swimmer is submerged for too long, WAVE instantly triggers a high-priority emergency alert with both audible and visual notifications.
 This gives your lifeguards and staff the critical seconds needed to respond before a situation becomes tragic.
 This proactive layer of safety not only helps prevent drownings but also reduces your facility's liability, builds trust with patrons, and empowers your staff to perform their duties with greater confidence.